Key Points

 Each I-Bar has a black square in its center.
 This square identifies the average score for each bowler.
 The top and bottom of each I-Bar extends two standard deviations, 2s, above and below the mean.
 Think of these as the upper control limit (UCL) and lower control limit (LCL) for each bowler’s score.
 Each I-Bar covers 95 percent of an imaginary, on-its-side bell curve for each bowler.

 Note the overlapping values in red circle markers.
-On occasion both Pat and Sheri could have bowled a better game than Mark.
-But, when the data are viewed using the mean value (x-bar), the standard deviation (sigma), the probability information provided by the F ratio, and a meaningful analytic graph, Mark is obviously a better bowler.
-In fact, as we mentioned before, he is a better bowler in a statistically significant way.
+On occasion, both Pat and Sheri could have bowled a better game than Mark.
+But, when the data are viewed using the mean value (x-bar), the standard deviation (sigma), the probability information provided by the F ratio, and a meaningful analytic graph, Mark is a better bowler.
+As we mentioned before, he is a better bowler in a statistically significant way.

 About the Author